-Other material income and expenses incurred over 2017 are disclosed in notes 17-24 in the 2017 Consolidated annual accounts of NN Leven and the section 'Report of the Management Board- Financial development' in the 2017 Annual Report of NN Leven.
-Leasing arrangements are included in Note 24 'Other operating expenses' and future rental commitments are disclosed in Note 34 'Contingent liabilities and commitments' in the 2017 Consolidated annual accounts of NN Leven.
+Other material income and expenses incurred over 2018 are disclosed in notes 17-24 in the section 'Report of the Management Board-Financial development' in the 2018 Annual Report of NN Leven.
+Leasing arrangements are included in Note 24 'Other operating expenses' and future rental commitments are disclosed in Note 34 'Contingent liabilities and commitments' in the 2018 Consolidated annual accounts of NN Leven.